 When starting an activism project, the most important thing is to know your audience.
-If you’re not sure who they are, I recommend doing some research about them or creating a survey to help you find out what their needs are and how they want information delivered.
+If you’re unsure who they are, I recommend researching them or creating a survey to help you find out their needs and how they want information delivered.

 General Activism Project Ideas